erizov/Professor/semester_8/lecture_51_nosql_fundamentals/document_databases/README.md

 ## TL;DR

-**One Sentence**: NoSQL databases that store data as documents (typically JSON) rather than rows and columns.
+**One Sentence**: NoSQL databases that store data as documents (typically JSON) than rows and columns.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below